nceccanti/nceccanti/README.md

 - 👋 Hi, I’m @nceccanti
 - 👀 I’m interested in learning more and expanding my knowledge with programming.
-- 🌱 I’m currently learning computer science theory, web development and software engineering at Montana State University.
+- 🌱 I’m currently learning concepts/programming language, systems administration, data mining and robotics at Montana State University.
 - 💞️ I’m looking to collaborate on student projects
 - 📫 How to reach me: nicceccanti@gmail.com